Welcome

-The Graduate Group in Soils and Biogeochemistry, within the Land, Air and Water Resources Department, offers programs of study and research leading to M.S. and Ph.D. degrees.
-Soils and Biogeochemistry focuses on the study of physical, chemical and biological processes that occur in the soils of different landforms and ecosystems.
-The goal is to understand the complex processes of mass and energy flow that control agricultural and natural ecosystem functions, productivity and sustainability.
-These studies assess the impacts and implications of natural processes and anthropogenic effects, such as climate change, on soil and ecosystem behavior and development.
+The Graduate Group in Soils and Biogeochemistry, hosted in the department of Land, Air and Water Resources, offers programs of study and research leading to M.S. and Ph.D. degrees.
+The Soils and Biogeochemistry Graduate Group focuses on the study of physical, chemical, and biological processes in diverse soils on a variety of landforms and ecosystems.
+The goal is to understand the complex processes of mass and energy flow that control agricultural and natural ecosystem functions, productivity, and sustainability.
+Research projects also explore impacts and implications of both natural and anthropogenic activities—notably climate change, land use change and pollution—on soil at different scales, from the plot to ecosystems, landscapes, regions, and the planet.

 Adaptation of plants to soil stress: Mechanisms of drought, salinity, nutrient competition, and toxics on plant growth and rhizosphere processes